Thursday January 24, 2019 - Friday January 25, 2019

 Royal Victoria Dock, 1 Western Gateway, London E16 1XL, United Kingdom

-For the first time in 28 years, the Education Show moves to London in January 2019.
+For the first time in 28 years, the Education Show moved to London.

-Alongside edtech event Bett, its extended offer will include hundreds of suppliers, CPD content presentations and the world’s largest gathering of the education community.
-The show gives school leaders, business managers and teachers the benefit of saving time and energy by being able to purchase school essentials in one place.
+Alongside edtech event Bett, its extended offer included hundreds of suppliers, CPD content presentations and the world’s largest gathering of the education community.
+The show gave school leaders, business managers and teachers the benefit of saving time and energy by being able to purchase school essentials in one place.

-NFER will be in Hall 9 and 10, stand F48.
-Come along to speak to one of our assessment experts and explore our range of assessment materials for schools.
-We’d be delighted to show you our termly standardised assessments for KS1 and KS2, used by thousands of schools to support confident attainment and progress monitoring, as well as introduce you to NFER Classroom, the destination for research, resources and guidance specifically for school practitioners.
+In Hall 9 and 10, stand F48, NFER provided visitors the opportunity to come along and speak to one of our assessment experts and explore our range of assessment materials for schools.
+These included our termly standardised assessments for KS1 and KS2, used by thousands of schools to support confident attainment and progress monitoring, and NFER Classroom, the destination for research, resources and guidance specifically for school practitioners.

-Liz Twist, NFER’s Head of Assessment Research and Product Development, will be running a session on ‘Monitoring progress in a meaningful and manageable way’ on Thursday 24 January in the Pedagogy in Practice Theatre from 11:50 – 12:20.
+In addition to our stand, Liz Twist, NFER’s Head of Assessment Research and Product Development, ran a session on ‘Monitoring progress in a meaningful and manageable way’ on Thursday 24 January in the Pedagogy in Practice Theatre from 11:50 – 12:20.
+In this session, Liz outlined:

 - How assessment data can enlighten and how it can mislead